The Roundup MDL increased to 4,415.

 Speaking with a Roundup lawyer can help you understand if you are eligible to file a Roundup lawsuit.

-It is not too late to join the Roundup weed killer litigation.
+No, it’s not too late to file a Roundup weed killer litigation.
 The federal MDL is still accepting claims.
 People may also be eligible to file a lawsuit in state courts.

 Our attorneys have experience litigating toxic exposure and environmental damage cases.
 Our law firm has represented individuals, families, communities and states.
 While we seek justice for our clients, our cases also look to improve environmental standards and protections for all.